acgold/SimpleFeatures.jl/README.md

 `SimpleFeatures` creates a custom type, **a `SimpleFeature` object**, that contains a DataFrame of features, crs info, and geometry type info.

 Geometry data within the dataframe are stored as another custom type, an **`sfgeom`** object.
 This `sfgeom` type contains a geometry's Well-known binary (WKB) representation and a preview of the Well-known text (WKT).
-See more below in the section "**More about how it works**".
+See more below in the section "**How it works**".

 **Example:**